Srlmt/Crypto-API-Vignette/README.md

       }
    }

+   # Check to see if either `name` or `ticker` is provided
+   # Some functions do not require these arguments
    if (name != "" | ticker != ""){

       # Allow user to specify either the crypto currency name or the ticker name
+      # Map the name to the corresponding ticker
+      # Only the top 10 cryptocurrencies (by market cap) are supported
       if (name != ""){
       symbol <- switch(toupper(name),
                        BITCOIN = "BTCUSD",